vinh3928/javascript-var-practice/readme.md

 family = brother + " " + sister

 What is the value of family?
+Phil Nina

 var birds = "feathers everywhere!"